 While Silicone Carbide stones won’t produce a fine edge like natural or India stones will, the fast cutting ability makes them perfect for the initial coarse sharpening.
 As they sharpen fast, it’s ideal to use coarse Crystolon stones, followed by a fine India stone, and finally an Arkansas stone.

 Before getting to know about oil stones, bear in mind that they’re the slowest cutters of all sharpening stones.
 And due to oil, it’s very difficult to clear out the swarf after use.
+Of all the modern types of sharpening stones, Oil stones are falling out of favour for more effective and easier to use options.

 Click below to see examples of each type of oil stone on Amazon.